 Consider the position of your bed, and anywhere you can overcome other bedroom challenges while addressing the bed-facing mirror, too.
 Though you can use mirrors to improve the feng shui in your home, the bedroom is a different story.
 If a free-standing mirror is reflecting your bed, then it is easy—just find a different spot for it.

-How to Remedy the Situation With a Mirror Facing Your Bed
+How to Remedy the Mirror Facing Your Bed

-If you have mirrored closet doors, the best solution we have seen with many clients is to do a good job with draperies/curtains that can be closed at night.
+If you have mirrored closet doors, the best solution is to drape curtains that can be closed at night.
 It can look as if you create a window covering for another window.
 In the daytime, you get all the light and freshness for the bedroom that mirrors can provide, and at nighttime, you close the curtains that cover the mirrored closet doors.

 Another solution is to just remove the mirrors by replacing the closet doors.
-We have seen that done many times with homeowners, but this solution is certainly not worth exploring when you are renting.
+This is done often with homeowners, but this solution is certainly not worth exploring when you are renting.